reganwillis/Skeleton-Dapp/README.md

 Open Chrome and go to http://localhost:9000/ to see the dapp.
 Enter an integer into the form and press submit.
 MetaMask will pop up.
 Accept the transaction to make a transaction on the local blockchain.

+To keep everything synced up I have found that I need to delete the contents of the build folder and rerun all the above instructions, except ganache-cli, every time I edit the smart contract.
+I made a windows batch file to run all these steps with one command:

+    run
+If this step is not done this error might occur:

+    Error: Returned values aren't valid, did it run Out of Gas?
+You might also see this error if you are not using the correct ABI for the contract you are retrieving data from, requesting data from a block number that does not exist, or querying a node which is not fully synced.

 ## Iterating on this Repo
 TODO: how to use this repo as intended, like a skeleton